Wouter-Bekker-AI/CtrlSpeak/docs/bot_integration.md

 As soon as you pick an identity, CtrlSpeak now pings the configured Ollama endpoint with that profile’s model so the checkpoint is fully loaded before you speak.
 This avoids the first-turn lag that previously occurred while Ollama initialized the weights after receiving the initial utterance.

+To keep the prompt context small, SocialRobot only retains the **most recent** image payload in the conversation history.
+When a new screenshot or clipboard capture is added, earlier history entries have their base64 payload removed and are replaced with a short `[previous image removed]` marker so the transcript still notes that a capture occurred without exhausting the model context window.

 ## Clearing stored memory

 Use the **Clear Bot Memory** button in the management window when you need to wipe a persona’s stored context.
 After you choose an identity and confirm the prompt, CtrlSpeak removes that profile’s `memory/conversation.json` file and deletes the entire `memory/screenshots` directory so no cached captures remain.
 If neither artifact exists, the dialog reports that there is nothing to clear.